TrungXiIT/Space-Hero-Game/README.md

 # Game-Space-Hero
   One of my complete games.
-I used this game for demo purposes in the "Basic game programming" seminar
+I used this game for demo purposes in the "Basic game programming" seminar.
+  This game is version 2.1